amirouche/socialite/README.md

 ## Functions for the win

-socialite use a lot of functions.
+socialiter use a lot of functions.
 There is nothing wrong with classes.
 In particular there is no Object Data Mapper (ODM) or Object Relational Mapper (ORM) abstraction, yet.

-That said, socialite rely on [trafaret](https://github.com/Deepwalker/trafaret/) for data validation which is built using classes.
-Also socialite make use of `SocialiteException` class that you can inherit.
+That said, socialiter rely on [trafaret](https://github.com/Deepwalker/trafaret/) for data validation which is built using classes.
+Also socialiter make use of `SocialiterException` class that you can inherit.

 ## Database

-Socialite rely on [FoundationDB](https://foundationdb.org/) (FDB) to persist data to disk.
+Socialiter rely on [FoundationDB](https://foundationdb.org/) (FDB) to persist data to disk.
 Becareful the default configuration use the in-memory backend.
 The goal with this choice is double: